pinskylab/kelpEVOL_fq_gz_processing/README.md

 Once the job has finished, inspect the two tables and revisit steps if too much data was lost.

+Reads lost:

+  * fastp1 dropped XX% of the reads
+  * XX% of reads were duplicates and were dropped by Clumpify
+  * fastp2 dropped XX% of the reads after deduplication

+Reads remaining:

+Total reads remaining: XX%

 ---

 </p>